aff3ct/streampu/docs/Socket.md

 - Socket_OUT : Send output data.
 - Socket_Forward : Both In and Out socket, it gets input data and transmits output.

-Sockets are used to communicate data between [tasks](module&task.md).
-There are 3 different types of sockets :
-- Socket_IN : Getting input data.
-- Socket_OUT : Send output data.
-- Socket_Forward : Both In and Out socket, it gets data and forward it.
 ### Attributes
 ```cpp
 socket_t type;